The Largesse of the Sea Maiden: Audiobook

-For the audiobook, each of the five stories was read by a different actor.
+For the audiobook, each of the five stories were read by a different actor.
 "The Largesse of the Sea Maiden" is read by Nick Offerman, "The Starlight on Idaho" by Michael Shannon, "Strangler Bob" by Dermot Mulroney, "Triumph Over the Grave" by Will Patton, and "Doppelgänger, Poltergeist" by Liev Schreiber.

 Reception

-At the review aggregator website Book Marks, which assigns individual ratings to book reviews from mainstream literary critics, the collection received a cumulative "Rave" rating based on 38 reviews: 31 "Rave" reviews, 6 "Positive" reviews, and 1 "Mixed" review.

 Publishers Weekly gave the collection a rave review, deeming it "an instant classic" and calling it "a masterpiece of deep humanity and astonishing prose."

 Maureen Corrigan of NPR praised the collection, singling out "The Largesse of the Sea Maiden" and "Doppelgänger, Poltergeist" as "out-of-this-world" and concluding that the collection "contains the kind of work every writer would like to go out on: fresh, profound and singular.
 It affirms literature's promise to believers, the gift of eternal voice."

 Critical assessment

 The posthumous publication of Johnson's second collection of short stories elicited both critical praise and regret at the author's passing.
 Gavin Corbett of The Irish Times welcomed The Largesse of the Sea Maiden as "a major event in American letters."

 Sandy English of the World Socialist Web Site regarded the collection as "perhaps Johnson's best work" in which the themes "responded, in his own way, to the changes in American life in the last quarter century."

-Novelist Jim Lewis in The New York Times remarked upon the collection's 19th-century literary antecedents: "ravishing, painful; as desolate as Dostoevsky, as passionate and terrifying as Edgar Allan Poe".

 William Giraldi of The Washington Post placed Johnson among the masters of 20th-century short story writers: "Ernest Hemingway, Flannery O'Connor and Raymond Carver."

 Critic Troy Jollimore remarks on the significance of the volume's title: